family-adaptive-resilience/personal-plan/README.md

 1. **Thymosin Alpha One**.
 Stimulates immune system.
 I took later on.
 Hard to tell the benefit but may be especially valuable for older people.
 Injectable subcutaneously.
 Recommended by [Dr Hertoghe](https://www.hertoghe.eu/en/)

 1. **Colchicine**.
 Can be used to treat gout and as an anti-inflammatory to treat Bechet's disease.
 Well tolerated at lower doses.
 Higher doses can trigger gastrointestinal symptoms.
 Contra-indicated for certain kidney conditions, and there have been deaths with overdoses.
-Three recent randomised control trials found beenfits including faster recovery time and a reduction in mortaility and ICU admission.
+Three recent randomised control trials found benefits including faster recovery time and a reduction in mortaility and ICU admission.

 ## List of doctors